PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 20:09:14
+Last updated: 2024-04-02 20:09:48
-Random Quote: The Superior Man is aware of Righteousness, the inferior man is aware of advantage. - Confucius
+Random Quote: Life is what you make of it.
+Always has been, always will be. - Grandma Moses